scharlau/temperature_stories_django/README.md

         </p>
         </body></html>

 We are now ready to run the changes to see the page load.
 Stories should now appear when you load the page on the site.
+You can change the nouns, adjectives and other parts of mystory with values from Faker.
+Go to https://faker.readthedocs.io/en/stable/providers.html and look through the options for Standard Providers and make some changes to mystory

 ## Adding in the temperature conversion form